José Barros

-José Benito Barros or simply José Barros (March 21, 1915 in El Banco, Magdalena – May 12, 2007 in Santa Marta, Magdalena) was a prominent Colombian musician, and composer of more than 800 songs in genres including cumbia, porro, merengue, currulao, paseo, bolero and tango.
+José Benito Barros or simply José Barros (March 21, 1915 – May 12, 2007) was a Colombian musician and composer.
+He composed more than 800 songs in genres including cumbia, porro, merengue, currulao, paseo, bolero and tango.

 Biography

-Barros was the son of Portuguese Joao María Barros Traveceido and Eustasia Palomino, and the youngest of five siblings.
+Barros was born on March 21, 1915 in El Banco.
+He was the son of Portuguese João María Barros Traveceido and Eustasia Palomino, and the youngest of five siblings.
 He didn't know his parents, who died in his infancy.
 He was raised by his aunt Clara Palomino.
 He lived with only one of his siblings.

 To help support his household, Barros sang in his hometown central square and at homes of wealthy people.
 He learned to play a variety of instruments, especially the guitar.

 When he was 17, he moved to Santa Marta.
 He planned to travel elsewhere, but was drafted for military service.
 After his time in the army, he returned to his hometown, but his desire to visit new places remained.
-He decided to stow away on the steamship Medellin, which came from Barranquilla and was bound for Honda, an important fluvial port close to Bogota.
+He decided to stow away on the steamship Medellin, which came from Barranquilla and was bound for Honda, an important fluvial port close to Bogotá.
 He was discovered during the voyage, and was dropped in the city of Barrancabermeja.
 He met other musicians there, who had arrived in similar circumstances, and became part of various groups playing in pubs.
 He eventually moved to Segovia, Antioquia, to search for gold.